jegor377/pierogi-website/README.md

 # Pierogi website

-A pierogi business card website.
+A Pierogi business card website.
 It was made for fun.